rm-a0/ipk-l4-scanner/README.md

   127.0.0.1 67 udp open
   ```
 #### Testing with Wireshark
-To verify the behavior of the IPK Network Scanner (ipk-l4-scan), Wireshark was employed to monitor packets sent to target hosts and their
+To verify the behavior of the IPK Network Scanner, Wireshark was employed to monitor packets sent to target hosts and their
 corresponding responses.
 With Wireshark capturing traffic, the scanner binary was executed, allowing for detailed manual inspection
 of each packet.
 This process enabled comparison of the observed responses against expected protocol behavior, ensuring accurate validation
 of the scanner’s functionality.